Probability > Probability of a Random Event

 A random event is something unpredictable.
 As it is unpredictable, you can never give it an exact value / probability.
 For example, you couldn’t predict the probability of falling down a flight of stairs in the next ten years, as that’s a completely random event.
 The opposite of random is deterministic, which means it can be calculated exactly.
 For example, your height can be calculated to the nearest inch, so height is deterministic.

 This particular example will guide you through solving random-event problems that give a percentage (e.g. 76% of Americans are in favor of Universal Health Care), then ask you to calculate the probability of picking a certain number (e.g. 3 people) and having them all fall into a particular group (in our case, they are in favor of health care).

 For more problem types centered around probability, check out the main probability index.

 Probability of a Random Event: Steps

-Sample question: 76% of Americans support Obamacare.
-What is the probability that a randomly selected group of 3 people will all be in favor of Obamacare?
+Example question: 76% of Americans support universal healthcare.
+What is the probability that a randomly selected group of 3 people will all be in favor of universal healthcare?

 Step 1: Change the given percentage to a decimal.
 In our example:

 Step 2:.
 Multiply the decimal found in step 1 by itself.
 Repeat for as many times as you are asked to choose an item.
 For example, if you were to pick 3 items at random, multiply 0.76 by itself 3 times:

 0.76 x 0.76 x 0.76 = .4389 (rounded to 4 decimal places).

 That’s how to find the probability of a random event!